 Ensure accountability through ownership

-Who is going to own the KPI, because if everyone owns it, no one owns it.
+Who is going to own the KPI, because if everyone owns it, no one owns it?
 Someone should be held accountable and responsible for executing and taking action on the KPI and its results.
 This is why MPOWR Envision requires you to assign one owner to every KPI.
-The owner will then be notified through push notifications and email that they KPI requires an update.
+The owner will then be notified through push notifications and email that the KPI requires an update.

-Global: KPIs at this level are about monitoring the progress and execution towards your plans overall target state.
-Global KPIs are typically more long term and are aligned with your Vision, Mission, and Values and measured on a Monthly, Quarterly, or Annual frequency.
+Global: KPIs at this level is about monitoring the progress and execution towards your plan’s overall target state.
+Global KPIs are typically more long-term and are aligned with your Vision, Mission, and Values and measured on a Monthly, Quarterly, or Annual frequency.
 These are usually very important to Board Members and Executives.

-Plan: KPIs at this level are about monitoring the processes and activities that support your plan’s strategies and objectives.
-They are more short term in nature and are measured on a Weekly, Monthly, or Quarterly frequency.
+Plan: KPIs at this level is about monitoring the processes and activities that support your plan’s strategies and objectives.
+They are more short-term in nature and are measured on a Weekly, Monthly, or Quarterly frequency.
 They provide awareness into what processes and methods are working or not working well.
-The provide more immediate feedback to allow you to notice something is wrong and take action to get things back on track or maybe change direction.
+They provide more immediate feedback to allow you to notice something is wrong and take action to get things back on track or maybe change direction.
 These are usually owned by Directors, Managers, and Associates.

 A simple way to think about the difference is your Plan provides where you want to go, Global KPIs are your navigation instrument or compass.
 They provide you the general direction you need to go.
-Plan KPIs are like real-time traffic updates that provide information on traffic, accidents, or detours on your journey, they allow you to make adjustments in real time while still traveling towards your end destination.
-An easy to understand example in many organizations is a Customer Service strategy.
+Plan KPIs are like real-time traffic updates that provide information on traffic, accidents, or detours on your journey, they allow you to make adjustments in real-time while still traveling towards your end destination.
+An easy-to-understand example in many organizations is a Customer Service strategy.
 When creating your Vision, Mission, and Values there is typically a component of customer happiness and success.
-Usually outstanding customer experience creates a more loyal customer base who buy from you more often and refer other customers your way.
+Usually, an outstanding customer experience creates a more loyal customer base who buy from you more often and refer other customers your way.
 Here is an easy to understand example of what KPIs at the Global and Plan level could be implemented:

 Global KPI: Grow Customer Satisfaction by measuring Net Promoter Score (NPS).
 Maybe today your NPS score is a 4 and you want to grow it to a 9 as part of your three year strategic plan.
 This ties back to your Vision, Mission, and Values.